-- (b) In any action or proceeding in the municipal court which is instituted by a city officer or employee in the course of official duties, no former city employee shall, for a period of two years from the date of leaving city employment, knowingly represent any private person other than himself or herself, including any immediate family member, or any group or interest. - (c) For a period of two years from the date of leaving employment, a former city employee shall not have any financial interest in the sale to the city of any land, materials, supplies or service.
+- (b) In any action or proceeding in the municipal court which is instituted by a city officer or employee in the course of official duties, no former city employee shall, for a period of one year from the date of leaving city employment, knowingly represent any private person other than himself or herself, including any immediate family member, or any group or interest. - (c) For a period of one year from the date of leaving employment, a former city employee shall not have any financial interest in the sale to the city of any land, materials, supplies or service.

 Any violation of this subsection with the actual or constructive knowledge of the former city employee shall render the contract voidable by the city manager or the city council.
-This subsection shall not apply to a former city employee whose employment was terminated as part of a reduction in force or to a former employee whose skills or experience are so unique that failure to contract with him or her would be a detriment to the city as determined by the city manager.
+This subsection shall not apply to a former city employee whose employment was terminated as part of a reduction in force.